 In some states, yes a disabled veteran is exempt from paying sales tax.
 However, this isn’t the case everywhere, and you need to be prepared to show your veteran status.
 Finding these exemptions can be difficult in many cases.
 Your best option is to ask the companies you purchase items from, directly.

-When it comes time to buy a home, car, apply for a personal loan, etc., your VA disability counts as income, because it’s constant cash flow.
+When it comes time to buy a home, or car, apply for a personal loan, etc., your VA disability counts as income because of it’s constant cash flow.
 However, when it comes to tax season, don’t include it as your income.
-In fact, don’t include any income you receive from the VA, to include education benefits.
+Don’t include any income you receive from the VA, including education benefits.